DexIlaganDev/Jitera-Test/readme.md

 ### Approach
 I tried Coding as much as possible with SOLID principles in mind.
-Also usage of HOC, Typescript Generics, and DRY Code to extend components reusability.
+Also usage of HOC, Typescript Generics, and DRY Code to extend components reusability and **Accessibility for screen readers.**